Penned by Nongovernment, Nonbiased, Military Veterans.

 Deployment Cycle

 Rangers maintain a high operational tempo.
-A typical Ranger can expect to deploy 8-10 times over a four year period, with deployments lasting 3-6 months.
+A typical Ranger can expect to deploy 8-10 times over a four-year period, with deployments lasting 3-6 months.
 When not deployed, training never stops.
 Rangers constantly hone their skills in airborne ops, live fire exercises, mobility training, and joint exercises with other special operations forces.
 The goal is to be the most lethal fighting force on any battlefield.

 Training and Exercises